-APPEALS
+APPEALS OF CITATIONS

-Appeals of citations must be submitted no later than fifteen (15) working days from receiving the citation.
-Appeals turned in after the 15 working days will be denied.
-An appeals committee will review the appeal and forward the decision to the email address shown on the appeal.
+Appeals of municipal citations can be made through the city Municipal Court.
+Appeals of administrative citations must be submitted electronically and no later than fifteen (15) working days from the date of the citation.
+Appeals turned in after 15 working days will be denied.
+An appeals committee will review the appeal and forward the decision to the email address provided.

-Appeals may be submitted as follows:
+Administrative citation appeals may be submitted as follows: